teiid/teiid-wildfly-quickstarts/infinispan-local-cache/README.md

 8) security:

 -  to add the administrative user and password run: bin/adduser.sh
--  setup Teiid user:  edit standalone/configuration/teiid-security-users.properties and add your user and password
+-  [optional] setup Teiid user:  edit standalone/configuration/teiid-security-users.properties and add your user and password

+	the default is username=user   password=user

 9) Open a browser to:  http://localhost:8080/infinispan-quickstart/home.jsf
 This should present a list of 10 Orders that were loaded into the cache.